Health Lifestyle

 Does Fiber Lower Blood Pressure?

-There appears to be a strong inverse relationship between hypertension and fiber intake, and the higher the blood pressure, the more adding fiber to the diet can help.
+There appears to be a strong inverse relationship between hypertension and fiber intake, which is a fancy way of saying that more fiber generally means less high blood pressure.
+What’s more, the higher the blood pressure, the more adding fiber to your diet can help.

-If you’re looking for dietary fiber, here’s a shortcut — plants are naturally rich in fiber, while animal products have none.
-Unprocessed or lightly processed plant foods typically have much more fiber than highly processed foods like baked goods and those full of white flour and white sugar.
+If you’re looking for dietary fiber, here’s a shortcut: eat unprocessed or minimally processed plant foods.
+(Fun fact: plants are naturally rich in fiber, while animal products have none.
+Unprocessed or lightly processed plant foods contain much more fiber than highly processed foods (such as baked goods), which tend to be high in white flour and white sugar.

 Potassium and Blood Pressure